 Don Rankin was appointed President of the Victorian Chamber on 17 November 2016, following three years as Deputy President.
-A founding partner of Pitcher Partners and National Chairman of the Pitcher Partners Association.
-Don also sits on the Board of Baker Tilly International.
+Don was a founding partner of Pitcher Partners.
 Don has over thirty years’ experience advising private and family businesses across a broad range of industries.
 He specialises particularly in assisting clients in the management, growth and evolution of their business.
 Don sits on a number of Family Board Advisory Committees.

 Karyn Sobels was appointed Deputy President of the Victorian Chamber on 17 November 2016, with over 30 years’ experience in the Retail, Telecommunications and Banking sectors.

-Currently the Principal of business advisors SKS Hub Pty Ltd, she also serves on the board of the Telstra Licensee Association, Riskinfo, Autsim Spectrum Australia (Aspect) and SME Private Advisory Panels.
+Currently the Principal of business advisors SKS Hub Pty Ltd, she also serves on the board of the Telstra Licensee Association, Riskinfo and SME Private Advisory Panels.

 Immediate Past President